prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

 > [Commit: "Migrate WelcomeActivity to compose"](https://github.com/prof18/Secure-QR-Reader/commit/b9ce72efb497313215ab7e871e51b52d56ab940b)

 *N.B.
 The above commit uses an old version of the material theme adapter artifacts.
 Now these libraries are deprecated in favor of the new Accompanist Theme Adapter artifacts.
-For more More details are available in the [migration guide](https://github.com/material-components/material-components-android-compose-theme-adapter#migration).*
+More details are available in the [migration guide](https://github.com/material-components/material-components-android-compose-theme-adapter#migration).*

 ## Migrate to Compose while keeping Activity and Fragments

 After some housekeeping work, it's finally time to write some Composables.

 Jetpack Compose is fully interoperable with the View system, and the degree of migration can be decided depending on the project.
-Furthermore, it is possible to choose what to write with Compose: a full app, just the content of one Fragment, or only an UI element.
+Furthermore, it is possible to choose what to write with Compose: a full app, the content of one Fragment, or an UI element.
 That is made possible by the [Interoperability APIs](https://developer.android.com/jetpack/compose/interop/interop-apis).

 This is quite handy, especially in large projects, because it enables the migration without touching the existing architecture and navigation system.
-With `ComposeView`, for example, it will be possible to keep a current fragment and replace the UI definition from the XML with a composable function.
+With `ComposeView`, for example, it will be possible to keep a current Fragment and replace the UI definition from the XML with a composable function.

 ```kotlin
 class ResultFragment : Fragment() {